jonegil/gui-with-gio/index.md

 I really like Gio, I like the people behind it, I sponsor it financially and I want it to succeed.
 But I´m by no means an expert.
 My goal is simply to share what I've learned in the hope that you find it useful.
 Hope that works.

+Also note that Gio is moving fast and not all writeups are updated immediately.
+Issues and PRs are welcome.

 Cheers!